flaviocaliman/fract-ol_42Porto/README.md

 -> '+' or '-' to change Mandelbrot's color;

--> zoom in and zoom out using the mouse wheel;
+-> Zoom in and zoom out using the mouse wheel;

 -> The arrows change the position of the fractal.